Tips & Techniques for Outdoor Winter Planters

-Planters situated in your front yard can create focal point(s) in your landscape by creatively changing their content seasonally.
+Planters situated in your front yard create focal point(s) in your landscape, and can be creatively changed changed seasonally.
 Containers made of stainless steel, fiber stone, fiberglass and galvanized metal are reliably safe for year round use in our climate.
 It is not necessary to change the soil in your container unless you had thick woody stemmed annuals or big clumps of grass.
 The “rooty” medium is great for keeping winter greenery in position until things freeze up for winter.
 Don’t wait until you are out there with a kettle thawing out your container.
 Mid-November is not too early to put winter greens into your containers.
 If you have southern exposure- the strong sun will turn BC cedar brown quite quickly, so use that sparingly to have a greener arrangement all winter.

 At this point you should decide whether you want a winter composition, something sparkly for the Holidays, or both.
 If you want both, no problem!!
 Position festive accessories on branches or greenery with wire, when the holidays are over, simply snip them off.
 To establish the line of your design, there is a variety of products to let your creativity flourish.
 Metal topiaries , obelisks, and spheres can be wrapped with faux or fresh garland and mini lights.
 Bamboo painted in assorted colours, birch poles or other woody stems are most frequently used for the line of the design.